abdulah-naeem/VeriVision/README.md

 ### 4. Setup Cloud Persistence (Optional but Recommended)
 1. Create a free **M0 Cluster** at [MongoDB Atlas](https://www.mongodb.com/).
 2. Copy `.env.example` to `.env` and fill in your `MONGO_URI`.
-3. If you have existing local data, run: `python migrate_to_mongodb.py`

 ### 5. Launch the DApp
 ```bash